inkline/inkline/packages/docs/pages/docs/introduction/installation/custom.md

+---
-# Custom Installation
+title: Custom Installation
-## Take control of the process and install Inkline manually using an application bundler of your choice. {.lead}
+description: Take control of the process and install Inkline manually using an application bundler of your choice.
+---

 ### Installation